handstandtech/App-Engine-Java-remote_api/README.md

 A default "backup" version to deploy onto App Engine

-## REQUIREMENTS

-- Google App Engine 1.4.2 or Higher

 ## NOTES

-- /* is protected and only accessible by administrators
+- /* is protected and only accessible by Administrators
+- Uses Google App Engine 1.4.2
+-

 ## INSTRUCTIONS